DTEAMTECH/celestia-bridge-health-checker/README.md

 You can use the checker directly via our hosted web interface.

-1. Open the RPC port on your node:
+1. Open the RPC port on your node (change the UFW settings, if applicable):
    - Mainnet:
      ```bash
      sed -i '/$begin:math:display$RPC$end:math:display$/,/^\[/ s/Address = "localhost"/Address = "0.0.0.0"/' $HOME/.celestia-bridge/config.toml